 - Be ready to extend grace.
 This is a very stressful time.
 Sometimes people get irritable when they are under duress.
 It’s fine to say, “Ouch,” or “That hurt,” if he says something that stings.
 But sometimes, it may not be necessary to say anything.
 Don’t take his stress personally.
 For some husbands, if they begin to get irritated, they need space.
 Others may respond to a hug.
 Try to look past the lashing out to see the pain in his heart.
 And to understand that maybe he is feeling helpless and powerless.
 Perhaps God may prompt you with an encouraging message to let your husband know you trust God and you trust your husband to figure all of this stuff out.
 If he sins against you, you may need to address it in a way that honors the Lord (Matt.
 7:1-5, Matt.
 18:15-17).
 (Of course, this doesn’t mean it is okay for him to scream at you, emotionally abuse you, or physically abuse you.
 If you are not safe, please reach out for trusted, experienced help in your area.)

 - Have a cooperative spirit.
 God calls husbands to lead.
 Not to be tyrants, but to be humble, self-sacrificing, loving leaders for their families.
 They are to represent Christ to their wives and children.
 God also calls wives to represent the Church’s relationship with Christ by honoring their husbands’ leadership.
-Leading during a crisis is especially difficult.
+Leading during a crisis is especially difficult, but it is more necessary than ever!
 Instead of arguing with your husband when he asks you to do something or he comes up with a plan, try to be open and receptive to his ideas (unless he is asking you to clearly sin against God.)
 If he talks about wanting to try to downsize the house or about a possible way for him to bring in more income, try to be open-minded.
 If he thinks of a way to minister to others, look into the possibilities.
 Give your husband room to lead and try not to crush his ideas.
 Take time to prayerfully consider them and try to show your support and appreciation for his leadership.
 Use your influence authority wisely to bless him and honor God.

 - Treat your husband with respect and honor.
 Husbands thrive on respect the way that wives thrive on love.
 Speak to him with a friendly, positive tone of voice.
 Smile at him.
 Share your ideas, needs, and wants in polite, respectful ways.
 Avoid being demanding, needy, clingy, or controlling.
 Lecturing, nagging, and preaching won’t endear you to your husband.
 Seek to be patient.
 Assume the best of him, not the worst.
 Try to put yourself in his shoes and try to understand his very different masculine perspective and his unique personality.
 The fact that you are different is a good thing.
 It makes your marriage stronger, if you can embrace it.
 Look for the good in him and appreciate his strengths.
 Teach your children to respect their dad (and their mom).
 And remember that the way you show honor and respect to their dad is the way they will learn to treat you and other authority figures in their life.
 So set a beautiful example for them to follow!
 Also keep in mind that for him to value your respect, you need to be a woman who respects the Lord and herself, as well.
 (Respecting him doesn’t mean you ignore sin or respect sin.
 And it doesn’t mean he is equal to or greater than God.
 Please search my blog for “respect” and “disrespect” for more info.)